hackwithmitali/CodeAlpha_HangmanGame/README.md

 Hangman Game

-A simple text-based Hangman game built in Python for my CodeAlpha internship.
+A simple text-based Hangman game built in Python as part of my CodeAlpha internship.

-Features:-
+Features:
--> Random word selection
+-> Random word selection from a predefined list
--> 6 maximum wrong attempts
+-> Maximum of 6 incorrect attempts
--> Tracks guessed letters
+-> Tracks and displays guessed letters
+-> Input validation to allow only single alphabet characters
--> Console-based gameplay
+-> Fully console-based gameplay

+How to run:
+1. Download hangman.py
+2. Open a terminal in the folder
+3. Run: python hangman.py